NirmalMadhusoodanan/SampleTemplate-AMlab/Lasercuttingexperimentupdated/procedure.md

 7. After entering the values, click Submit dimensions button. <br>
 <img src="images/srlp-10.png"><br>

-8. Then click on Origin button to bring the nozzle to starting point of cut.
+8. Then click on Origin button to bring the nozzle to starting point of cut.<br>
 <img src="images/srlp-10-1.png"><br>

-9. After that click Frame button to see the nozzle traverse the border of the cut area.
+9. After that click Frame button to see the nozzle traverse the border of the cut area.<br>
 <img src="images/srlp-10-2.png"><br>

 10. Then click Start-Pause button to start the cutting process.
-The button can be pressed again to pause and resume the cutting process at any time.
+The button can be pressed again to pause and resume the cutting process at any time.<br>
 <img src="images/srlp-10-3.png"><br>

-11. At any point during cutting, the emergency stop can be pressed to stop the process and reset the system using Reset button.
+11. At any point during cutting, the emergency stop can be pressed to stop the process and reset the system using Reset button.<br>
 <img src="images/srlp-10-4.png"><br>

 12. After cutting is finished, click NEXT button.<br>